Jiraphapa/template/README.rst

                  psi_e: float = None,
                  use_dist_scaling: bool = True) -> tuple:

-the function first check whether the path is close by calling ``np.isclose`` function, however, current version of Numba used (0.46.0) does not support the Numpy ``isclose``, therefore, the call is made to internal isclose function implementation.
+the function first check whether the path is close by calling ``np.isclose`` function, however, current version of Numba used (0.46.0) does not support the Numpy `isclose`, therefore, the call is made to internal ``isclose`` function implementation.

 .. code-block:: python
-    :emphasize-lines: 15
+    :emphasize-lines: 16

     @cc.export('isclose', 'boolean[:](float64[:], float64[:])')
     @jit(nopython=True, cache=True)